Hukbalahap rebellion: Pre-war social change in Central Luzon

-The late 1800s and early 1900s saw the opening up of the Philippine market to the US economy due to American victories in the Spanish–American War in 1898 and the Philippine–American War in 1902.
+The late 1800s and early 1900s saw the opening of the Philippine market to the US economy following American victories in the Spanish–American War in 1898 and the Philippine–American War in 1902.
 The arrival of the Americans was characterized by the expansion of capitalism already introduced by the Spaniards in the encomienda system; there was an exponential increase in the amount of free trade between the Philippines and the United States of America.
 Landowners favored cash crops for export to the US, such as tobacco and sugar cane, over the usual rice or cereals, resulting in a smaller supply of staple foods for the peasant farmers.

 This period saw the collapse of the social structures maintained under the Spanish for more than three centuries.
-Landowners had previously attended social functions such as the weddings and baptisms of their tenants, sponsored food during fiestas and conducted land inspections.
+Landowners had previously attended social functions such as the weddings and baptisms of their tenants, sponsored food during fiestas, and conducted land inspections.
 Landlords helped them in times of distress, especially financial ones, and were seen as protectors from friars and government officials.

 Patterns of farm management also changed.
 Traditional landowners wanted to modernize their farms and employ tenant-farmers as wage-earners with legal contracts in order to maximize their profit.
 This changed the social relations of the countryside, as indicated by comments from a landowner in Nueva Ecija:

 In the old days … the landlord-tenant relationship was a real paternalistic one.
 The landlord thought of himself as a grandfather to all tenants, and so he was concerned with all aspects of their lives. … But the system had to be changed over time as the hacienda has to be put in a sound economic footing..
 The landlord tenant relationship is a business partnership, it is not a family.
 The landlord has invested capital in the land, and the tenants give their labor...
 I was enthused about putting modern machinery to work like the modern farms I'd seen in the US. … The only machine here is the Japanese rice thresher. … Meanwhile, I try to make the tenants do as I said so the land will be more productive.
 If you tell a machine something it will do it.
 It's not the way with tenants.

-As landowners turned their estates over the cash crops, the haciendas were left to caretakers.
-There was a growing unrest among the peasantry, which was characterized by small protests against their own landlords.
+As landowners turned their estates over to cash crops, the haciendas were left to caretakers.
+There was a growing unrest among the peasantry, characterized by small protests against their own landlords.
 This situation was especially true in the Central Luzon area of the Philippines.
 The sudden and extreme gap between the landlord and the tenant was the main cause of the peasant unrest.